eldoma/Django-Admin-on-Postgres-Basics/README.md

 # Django-Admin-on-Postgres-Basics

-## Start local Postgres server in VS Code or IBM Cloud
+## Runnable in local Postgres server in VS Code or in IBM Cloud
 ### Once PostgreSQL is started, check the server connection information in the terminal.
 Need to save the connection information such as generated username, password, and host, etc, which will be used to configure Django app to connect to this database.

 - pip install --upgrade distro-info